arav06/qilo/README.md

 * Ping: Pings IP addresses specified in the list.
 Can be used in the command input, by simply typing 'ping'

 * OS Information: Displays the OS information of all servers in the list.
 Can be used in the command input, by simply typing 'os-info'.
-Will only work for Linux.
+Will only work for Linux

 ### Installation